UniqueNetwork/marketplace-docker/README.md

 When the marketplace is switched to the **Primary**:
 - Only administrators can put up tokens for sale.
 This is applicable for both - fixed price and auction selling methods;
 - Other users cannot put up tokens for sale.
-'Sell' button is not available at the token pages;
+The 'Sell' button is not available on the token pages;
 - At the same time 'Transfer' button is available for all users in any state of the marketplace.

 ![Primary](./doc/primary_market.png)